14.1.1.1. Service Definition Specification¶

 resource: '#/resources/books'

-relation is a nested relation defined on the
+Notice that the full relation is a nested relation defined on the

-array item and leverages the item id
+array item and leverages the item id property to link to the full

 book resource.

-relation may be used in other contexts as well.
+The full relation may be used in other contexts as well.
 For

 example, the link from a book to it’s publisher via the publisher_id